10 Types Of Marketing Emails You Should Be Sending

 Running email marketing campaigns amongst your existing clients is one of the most excellent ways to drive sales for your business.
 You can email marketing campaigns to your existing customer base and encourage them to make some purchases.

 It is crucial to segment your database when you use email marketing.
-This enables you to send only relevant information to your customers, improving conversions, clickthroughs, and open rates.
+This lets you send only relevant information to your customers, improving conversions, clickthroughs, and open rates.

 6. Video emails

 Using videos to deliver a message is one of the best ways of communicating with people.
-In addition, using videos allows you to market your business products and the brand(s).
+In addition, videos allow you to market your business products and the brand(s).
 According to research, video marketing increases average order value.
-Studies show that 64% of clients say that watching marketing videos influences their decisions to buy.
+Studies show that 64% of clients say that watching marketing videos influences their buying decisions.

 Wistia performed A/B testing on their email marketing campaigns and discovered a 21.52% increase in clicks from image to video thumbnails.